-- Put marinated chicken and carrot strips into the Tacook tray and place inside rice cooker.
-Close, select the SYNCHRO-COOK preset and press the start button.
+- Put marinated chicken and carrot strips into the tacook cooking plate and place inside rice cooker.
+Close, select the SYNCHRO-COOK menu and press the START button.

-- When cooking cycle is complete, take the Tacook tray out of the rice cooker and set aside.
+- When cooking cycle is complete, take the tacook cooking plate out of the rice cooker and set aside.